iotJumpway/Microsoft-Examples/Intel-AI-DevJam-IDC/README.md

 **IoT connectivity** for the project is provided by the [IoT JumpWay](https://www.iotjumpway.tech "IoT JumpWay").
 The **IoT JumpWay** is an **IoT communication** platform as a service (PaaS) with a social network frontend.
 IoT JumpWay developers will soon be able to share projects/photos/videos and events.
 Use of the IoT JumpWay is completely free, you can find out more on the [Developer Program](https://iot.techbubbletechnologies.com/developers/ "Developer Program") page.

-## Windows Universal Application
+## Universal Windows Application

-A **Windows Universal Application** allows training and querying the **IDC and facial recognition classifiers**, facial recognition training requires 1 image per person to be able to identify them.
+A **Universal Windows Application** allows training and querying the **IDC and facial recognition classifiers**, facial recognition training requires 1 image per person to be able to identify them.
 The **Windows Universal Application** also allows uploading **histology images** of **IDC** positive or negative slides for classification.

 ## Intel® Movidius & UP2